micmejia/bible-dump/NKJV/John/John 2.md

 Now the Passover of the Jews was at hand, and Jesus went up to Jerusalem.

 ###### 14
-And He found in the temple those who sold oxen and sheep and doves, and the money changers [^b]doing business.
+And He found in the temple those who sold oxen and sheep and doves, and the money changers doing business.

 ###### 15
 When He had made a whip of cords, He drove them all out of the temple, with the sheep and the oxen, and poured out the changers' money and overturned the tables.